PoojithaIrosha/query-guard-spring-boot-starter/README.md

 - Micrometer counter integration when a `MeterRegistry` bean is available.
 - In-memory request trace storage with a default capacity of 1000 traces.
 - REST API for reading stored request traces.
-- Bundled web UI served from `/queryguard-ui`.
+- Built-in dashboard and query explorer served from `/queryguard-ui`.
 - Configurable enablement, analyzer toggles, logging toggle, and path exclusions.
 - Request query-count threshold property is present, but threshold-based warning behavior is not currently implemented.
 - AOP annotations, custom application annotations, transaction interceptors, and Hibernate-specific listeners are not currently implemented.